yugabyte/yugabyte-db/docs/content/v2.4/yugabyte-platform/install-yugabyte-platform/prepare-environment/kubernetes.md

 - Ability to pull Yugabyte Platform Docker image from quay.io repository

-Before installing the YugbyteDB Admin Console, verify you have the following:
+Before installing the YugabyteDB Admin Console, verify you have the following:

 - A Kubernetes cluster configured with [Helm](https://helm.sh/).
 - A Kubernetes node with minimum 4 CPU core and 15 GB RAM can be allocated to Yugabyte Platform.